 Relieves allergy symptoms.
 Nasacort Aq (Triamcinolone) is the only medication in its class available over the counter for treating stuffy and runny nose due to allergies.
 You have to use it every day for it to work.
 Clears your sinuses.
 Afrin (Oxymetazoline) clears stuffy noses well, but don't use it for more than 3 days in a row or your congestion could get worse.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Button Group.
-All currently active Everyone Men Women All ages 18-34 35-54 55+ Button Group.
-All currently active All ages 18-34 35-54 55+ 4.834862385321101 Nasacort AQ
+No pricing data for this drug at this filter setting.
+Try searching on GoodRx Reviews & ratings Everyone Men Women Filter group.
+All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
+All currently selected All ages 18-34 35-54 55+ 4.84 Nasacort AQ

 Reviews for Nasacort Aq (Triamcinolone)

-of people say Nasacort Aq (Triamcinolone) is worth it
+of people (All ages) say Nasacort Aq (Triamcinolone) is worth it

 say it works well